markdthompson/marketplace_dapp_demo/README.md

 # Marketplace Dapp Demonstration

 ## Overview
 This project is a blockchain marketplace supply chain management demonstration.
 It presents a multi-shop marketplace, where shopowners carry on private dialogs with buyers regarding the state of purchases.
-Item states include ForSale, Sold, Shipped, Received, and Archived.
+Item states include *ForSale*, *Sold*, *Shipped*, *Received*, and *Archived*.

 ### Interaction Model